annycaaroline/Project-4---PostgreSQL-with-Docker-/README.md

-In this tutorial, our goal is:
+In this tutorial, you will:
 - Create a Docker container for PostgreSQL and verify that it was installed correctly.
 - Create a PostgreSQL database, add a table and populate it with the contents of a CSV file.
 - Finally, we will perform some basic queries and visualise the results.